 Note 5 - Deferred Revenue and Advanced Tax Collections

-General fund has unearned tax revenue that is measurable but not available.
-These amounts are deferred and consist of receivables and advanced tax collections.
-These funds total to \$216,841 at June 30, 2018.
+The General fund has unearned tax revenue that is measurable but not available.
+These amounts are considered deferred inflows and consist of property tax receivables and unearned miscellaneous amounts.
+These funds total \$8,122,909 at June 30, 2019.